Properties of hypermassive neutron stars formed in mergers of spinning binaries: Results

 The second option is to assume a stationary relativistic fluid flow, for which $h u_t$ is conserved along fluid worldlines.
 We note that the relativistic enthalpy $h$ is only defined up to a constant factor that depends on the formal baryon mass used to define the rest mass density $\rho$ in terms of the baryon number density.
 In our simulations, we chose this constant such that $h \to 1$ when density and temperature tend to zero.
 We then assume that this limit is approached by the fluid at infinity, and arrive at the Bernoulli criterion $-h u_t > 1$.
 The Bernoulli criterion might overestimate the role of internal energy for liberating matter.
 In our simulations, shock formation is an important cause for matter ejection.
 The corresponding shock heating can increase the value of $h$, such that the Bernoulli criterion is satisfied.
 However, the assumption of a stationary fluid flow is a decidedly bad approximation near those shocks.
 In any case, the Bernoulli criterion generally predicts more unbound mass than the geodesic criterion.
 We note there is a third estimate used in \cite{Oechslin02, Bauswein2013b}.
 Contrary to \cite{Oechslin02}, it is not the geodesic criterion, but in general closer to the Bernoulli criterion.
 It can be reformulated as $-h u_t > 1 + \frac{\alpha P}{W \rho}$, where $\alpha$ is the lapse function.

 A comparison between the Bernoulli and geodesic criteria is shown in \Fref{fig:entropy_xyxz}.
 They agree well for the fluid in first wave of ejected material, which at this point is already very diluted.
 Closer to the remnant however, where the density is also higher, one can spot large differences near the spiral shocks.
 Based on the data in the orbital plane at the time shown in \Fref{fig:entropy_xyxz}, we estimate that the Bernoulli criterion yields at least two times more unbound matter than the geodesic one for model \texttt{SHT-M2.0-I}.
 For the unequal-mass model \texttt{LS220-M1.4-U}, we even find a ratio larger than five.
 In principle, the ratio could become arbitrary high in cases where the material is just marginally unbound according to the geodesic criterion.
+Also note the comparison in the orbital plane might not be representative for the full volume.

 Another source of uncertainty is that the fluid is set to the artificial atmosphere wherever the density drops below $6 \times 10^7 \usk\gram\per\centi\meter\cubed$ (close to the lowest tabulated density of the SHT EOS).
 At the time shown in \Fref{fig:entropy_xyxz}, the first wave of ejected matter already exhibits patches covered by artificial atmosphere.
 Clearly, it would have been beneficial to use a lower density for the artificial atmosphere, extending the EOS if necessary.
 Another possible improvement for future simulations would be to use the time integral of the unbound matter \emph{flux} through a sphere with a radius sufficiently large to avoid using criteria for boundness in highly dynamic regions.